 Can I really share an account without sharing the password?

-What about trackers and device fingerprinting?
+What about browser fingerprinting?

-Getting started with Sendwin (3 simple steps)
+Getting started with Sendwin

 Final recommendation